stlpublicradio/DroneOperationsManual/opsmanual.md

 # FAA Regulations

 Commercial drone use is regulated by the FAA under Part 107 of the Federal Aviation Regulations.
-The pilot in command is responsible for complying with all regulations to operate legally and safely.
+The Pilot In Command is responsible for complying with all regulations to operate legally and safely.

 <div style="page-break-after: always;"></div>